104 Ecommerce Terms Retailers Need To Know

 If you want to create a self-hosted website, you need a reliable web hosting service.
 Website hosting services keep your website up and active on the web, handling the myriad technical details that most businesses are ill-equipped to handle directly.
 DreamHost is a popular hosting company that charges as little as $2.95 a month to host a WordPress website.

 A website platform is a foundation upon which you build your website.
 There are several website platforms available today.
 Squarespace is a popular self-hosted website platform while WordPress.com is a popular hosted website platform.

-Ecommerce terminology is changing every day.
-The 73 terms mentioned here do not represent an exhaustive list.
-This glossary offers a strong foundation for understanding the most common ecommerce terms and online jargon that you’ll encounter as an online professional.
+Ecommerce terminology changes with trends in retail as well as advances in technology.
+The 104 terms on our list only comprise the most common yet not-always-known words.
+This glossary offers a strong foundation for understanding the most common ecommerce acronyms, terms, and online jargon that you’ll encounter as an online professional.

 If you’re ready to start building your own ecommerce initiatives, creating an online store on Shopify is a terrific way to begin.
 You can launch a Shopify store for as little as $29 per month.
 Visit Shopify to learn more.